OMNINETGmbH/OMNITRACKER-BPMN-connectors/README.md

 ### 1.4 Rules for versioning an existing connector package
-- Use the existing connector package and copy it; the name of the .otconn file is then "Name_ConsecutiveNumber.otconn"
+- Use the existing connector package
-- Within the new file you can add new connectors to the connector package
+- Within the file you can add new connectors to the connector package or also adapt existing connectors
 - Also modify the README.md of this directory:
     - Adapt the information about PowerShell, the used Module(s), valid from, version
     - Adapt the connectors of the connector package: